jsiembida/solvrle/README.md

 ```

 ## Results

+Wordler doesn't build the full graph, it takes much lighter and straightforward approach which also means,
-Efficiency depends on the dictionary size.
+that there is no 100% guarantee on finding solution within the 6 attempts.
+Efficiency depends on the dictionary
+size.
 Below are results for the eight languages included.

 | wordle                                                     | dictionary | alphabet   | 6 row efficiency | 100% efficiency |
 |------------------------------------------------------------|------------|------------|------------------|-----------------|